MZ0101/Praca_inzynierska/README.md

 ## **Image Processing**

 The image-based program resulting from the algorithm is visualized in images.
-Blue pixels represent visited pixels, green pixels represent primary pixels, and red pixels represent starting and starting points.
+Blue pixels represent visited pixels, green pixels represent the shortest path, and red pixels represent starting and starting points.

 ## **Types of Shortest Path Search**
 Currently, the program offers three different search criteria for the shortest source:

 - Cost to Reach the Vertex (Dijkstra's Algorithm): This algorithm provides the best results, but may be time-consuming.<br>
-- Access Cost + Euclidean Far (Algorithm A):* This mode tracks the cost of reaching the vertex and the estimated distance, which is calculated as the Euclidean distance.
-This is consistent between observed and performance.<br>
+- Actual Cost + Euclidean Distance (Algorithm A):* This mode tracks the cost to reach the vertex and the estimated distance, which is calculated as Euclidean distance.
+It is slightly less accurate than Dikstra's algorithm, but on average half as fast.<br>
-- Far Euclidean (Algorithm A):* This mode is active, but does not always produce the most detailed results.
-Can be used to check search capabilities in general.<br>
+- Far Euclidean (Algorithm A):* This mode is the fastest, but always produces the most inaccurate results.
+It can be used to check whether a shortest path exists.<br>

 ## **Possible Extensions**
 The project can be developed by adding new features: